jamal7x7/daily-react-008-my-wallet-app/README.md

 daily-react-008-my-wallet-app

-Challenge: create a wallet app where you can add income, expences and monitor your budget.
+Challenge: create a wallet app where you can add income, expenses and monitor your budget.

 My submission: https://github.com/jamal7x7/daily-react-008-my-wallet-app